Skip to main content

 Scan git history for leaked secrets.
 Finds secrets that were committed in the past — even if they were later removed.
 Marks each finding as 'active' (still in code) or 'removed' (in git history only, needs rotation).

 Check project against compliance policies defined in .guardviberc.
-Supports custom frameworks, severity thresholds, required controls, and risk exceptions.
-Returns pass/fail with details.
+Use this in CI/CD pipelines to enforce security gates, or before releases to verify compliance requirements are met.
+Validates custom framework requirements, severity thresholds, required controls, and risk exceptions.
+Returns pass/fail status with detailed findings per control.

 Track user input (request body, URL params, form data) flowing into dangerous sinks (SQL queries, eval, file operations, redirects).
 Detects injection vulnerabilities that regex rules miss by following variable assignments through code.